 Upwork vs Fiverr vs Dedicated Remote Employee 2026

 Upwork fits hourly project work under three months.
 Fiverr fits productized one-off deliverables under $500.
-A full-time exclusively assigned remote employee through F5 Hiring Solutions fits ongoing six-month-plus roles at $375–$1,200 per week, all-inclusive, with one worker assigned to one client and managed end-to-end.
+A dedicated remote employee fits ongoing six-month-plus roles at $375–$1,200 per week all-inclusive — one worker, one client, full-time, managed end-to-end by the provider with replacement at zero cost.

 In summary

 Upwork fits hourly project work under three months.
 Fiverr fits productized one-off deliverables under $500.
-A full-time exclusively assigned remote employee through F5 Hiring Solutions fits ongoing six-month-plus roles at $375–$1,200 per week, all-inclusive, with one worker assigned to one client and managed end-to-end.
+A dedicated remote employee fits ongoing six-month-plus roles at $375–$1,200 per week all-inclusive — one worker, one client, full-time, managed end-to-end by the provider with replacement at zero cost.

 Get a vetted shortlist in 7–14 days